PlymouthPsychology/practice/tasks/writing-mean-marker.feedback.md

 > Since the time of evolution a plethora of research has shown that cows like grass.
 The first person to research the food preferences of cows was Bloggs (2014), who found that they chose grass more often than baked beans.
 It is therefore clear that cows like grass.

-Prof Snippy has inserted their thoughts while reading it:
+Prof Snippy is marking a student essay and  has inserted their thoughts while reading it in square brackets:

 > Since the time of evolution \[*What, has evolution stopped??*\] a plethora of research \[*How much is a plethora?
 Does the quantity matter???*\] has shown that cows like grass.
 The first person \[*I think I read an earlier study...
 Maybe this was the first one the student has heard of.
 Should I check??*\] to research the food preferences of cows was Bloggs (2014), who found that they chose grass more often than baked beans.
 It is therefore clear \[*It’s not clear to me... choosing grass doesn’t mean cows like it.
 Maybe they just don’t like baked beans?*\] that cows like grass.

 Notice how Prof Snippy’s comments are not just about the writing, but also about the content.
 The writing is not clear, and so the content is also unclear.
 By clearing up the writing Prof. Snippy is more likely to understand the content